saleor/apps/.changeset/selfish-kids-heal.md

 "saleor-app-search": minor
 ---

-Added new "pricing" field to Algolia object representation.
-It now passes variant pricing representation from graphQL:
+Added a new `pricing` field to the Algolia object representation.
+It now passes variant pricing representation from GraphQL:
 - onSale (boolean)
 - discount value (net, gross)
 - undiscounted price (net, gross)